 We have been monitoring the population of frogs in this area since 1991 (Peterson et al. 1992).
-In 1993, we hand-captured, marked, released, and recaptured juvenile and adult frogs approximately 5 to 6 days per week from 15 May to 21 August, and one or two days per week from 28 Aug to 22 October.
+In 1993, we hand-captured, marked, released, and recaptured juvenile and adult frogs approximately five to six days per week from 15 May to 21 August, and one or two days per week from 28 Aug to 22 October.
 Each frog was given a unique code based on a pattern of toe-clipping (Waichman 1992).
-We recorded the sex, length, and weight of each frog at the time of each capture/recapture.
+We recorded the sex of adult frogs, and the length and weight of each frog at the time of each capture/recapture.
 We also recorded the dates and locations of each capture/recapture and noted the key features of capture sites, including wetland type, vegetation, and water and air temperatures.
 These data are similar to data collected by Turner during the former study.
-In addition, we used radiotelemetry to follow the movements of 20 adult frogs for periods of time ranging from a few days up to 6 weeks.
-We monitored breeding sites and documented dates of egg deposition, hatching, development, and emergence of metamorphosing frogs.
+In addition, we used radiotelemetry to follow the movements of 20 adult frogs for periods of time ranging from a few days up to We monitored breeding sites and six weeks. documented dates of egg deposition, hatching, tadpole development, and emergence metamorphosing frogs.
 We mapped key locations and measured distances using both a Trimble Basic Plus Global Positioning System (GPS) and compassand-tape techniques.
-In order to create the study area map, we photographed the site from an airplane at about 600 m., digitized the photograph, and used computer graphics software to draw the map and identify features.
+To create the study area map, we photographed the site from an airplane at about 600 m, converted the photographs to digitized computer files, and used computer graphics software to outline and label features.

-We are in the process of comparing Turner's data to our data on demographic characteristics, spatial relationships, and habitat.
-As a first step, we are compiling our 1990s data to perform analyses that will be similar to those used for the 1950s data set.
-For this semiannual report, we quantified captures and recaptures to estimate population size, and we plotted capture/recapture locations on maps of the study area to estimate distribution and movements.
+For this report, we compared our 1993 data to Turner's data on demographic characteristics, spatial relationships, and habitat.
+We quantified captures and recaptures to estimate population size, and we plotted capture/recapture locations on maps of the study area to estimate distribution and movements.
 At this point in our analyses of the data sets, we are able to make broad comparisons only.
+In 1994, we will collect an additional season of data and conduct a more complete analysis.